-In the future, these areas will continue to be opened; however, may only be staffed and ranger-led activities offered on weekends and during special events such as the Blue Angels flyover.
-As visitation increases, options will need to be identified to overcome the challenge of the limited available parking.
+In the future, these areas will continue to be opened; however, may only be staffed and ranger-led activities offered on a limited, as staff availableseasonal basis and potentially during special events such as the Blue Angels flyover.
+As funding/staffing allows, options will need to be identified to overcome the challenge of the limited available parking.
+Existing interpretive media including Junior Ranger booklets brochures, website, and YouTube videos will be offered so that appropriate messages are being disseminated.